Spearin/fccw-docs/docs/userguides/map-construction/map-making.md

 This guide (and the corresponding example project) describes how to configure QGis and create a first map.
 The corresponding example project includes a set of QGis styles and templates tuned for creating a map values bitmap for the Flashpoint Campaigns 2.x engine (see Appendix A).

+!!! note
-**NOTE:** To get the most out of QGis, notably out of the OpenStreetMap / Google / Bing layers, QGis is best run from a computer connected to the internet.
+    To get the most out of QGis, notably out of the OpenStreetMap / Google / Bing layers, QGis is best run from a computer connected to the internet.